Home

 FOOD AND DRINK - TRADITIONAL TENERIFE FOOD

-There'll be a description of each dish, plus a recipe, if you want to try making it at home.
+Up next, you'll find a selection of traditional Canarian or Spanish dishes, linked to a description of each dish, plus a recipe, if you want to try making it at home.

-footer for food and drink page
+tenerife food and drink